 Controversial director Pascal Laugier, the creative force behind the divisive Martyrs, is dividing audiences and critics again with his latest release.
 A Canadian-French production, Incident in a Ghostland, had a limited theatrical release.
-But before Ghostland was even released it was courting controversy.
-One of its stars, Taylor Hickson, was seriously disfigured as a result of an on-set accident.
+But before the studio even released Ghostland, it was courting controversy.
+One of its stars, an on-set accident seriously disfigured actress Taylor Hickson.
 Following its initial release, a number of critics signaled out Laugier’s latest effort.
 Specifically, critics called out Ghostland for its perceived misogynistic and transphobic content.
+How much of this criticism is valid?
+And does Incident in a Ghostland offer scares and maybe some subtext alongside its controversy?

 IMPORTANT – THIS REVIEW IS SPOILER-FREE